Anjana Sultana

-Anjana Sultana is a retired Bangladeshi film actress.
+Anjana Sultana (27 June 1965 – 4 January 2025) was a Bangladeshi film actress.
+She performed in more than 300 films.
 She won Bangladesh National Film Award for Best Actress for her role in the film Parineeta (1986).

-Early life and career
+Early life

+Sultana was born on 27 June 1965 and grew up in Dhaka in the then East Pakistan.
+From childhood, she would get invitations to dance on different stages of the country and abroad.
+At the age of nine, she caught the attention of actor Sohel Rana while performing dance at the then Iqbal Hall of the University of Dhaka.
+At the age of 14, she met him again in an event where he offered her to join the film industry.

+Career

-Sultana was born and grew up in Dhaka.
-She made her acting debut in the film Shetu.
-Her first released film was Shamsuddin Togor directed Doshshu Bonhur (1976).
+Sultana made her acting debut in the film Shetu.
+Her first released film was Doshshu Bonhur (1976) directed by Shamsuddin Togor.
 She got her breakthrough in the film Matir Maya (1976).
-Her fifth film was Ashikkhito (1978).